g-waite/library/README.md

 4. Add new book button so users can add books to the library

    Haven't used forms in javascript yet, look this up <Done>
-   Find a way to translate form data into something the constructor can use.
+   Find a way to translate form data into something the constructor can use. <Done>
    Currently using a "read/not read" text object for read status.
-Switch to using a button that toggles true/false.
+Switch to using a button that toggles true/false. <Done>

 5. Allow users to remove book objects from the library

-   Create a button element in each array
+   Create a button element in each array <Done>
-   Each book must be identified uniquely to allow removal of books Find a way to link data attribute with array index
+   Each book must be identified uniquely to allow removal of books <Done>
+   Find a way to link data attribute with array index <Done>
+   Use data attribute and array index to remove book card